 After the design approach, the expert engineers from Dawang Casting focus on the CAD model of the part.
 Later after the manufacturing process, the CAD model turns into casting patterns.
 Casting patterns are also known as master models.
-Finally, these casting patterns help in making respective casting tooling.
+Finally, these patterns help in making respective foundry tooling.

 CAD Model --> Casting Patterns--> Casting Tooling

 While creating the casting tooling, it is essential to ensure the dimensional accuracy of the tooling.
 Therefore, the casting tooling can fine construction and allow proper function.
-If there are multiple parts, they should interact properly.
-Finally, before creating casting tooling, it is essential to save tooling time and manufacturing costs.
+If there are multiple parts, they should interact adequately.
+Finally, before creating casting tooling, saving tooling time and manufacturing costs is essential.

-The foundry pattern must be a perfect replica of the customer’s specification.
-It should be cost-effective and should have less wastage as possible.
+The foundry pattern must be a perfect replica of the customer’s specifications.
+It should be cost-effective and should have less waste as possible.
 It would be best to consider the simplest production method possible for your design to get quality and cost-effective patterns.

-A simplified casting pattern with a perfect shape and quality finishing is crucial for perfect casting methods free from defects.
+A simplified casting pattern with a perfect shape and quality finishing is crucial for ideal defects-free casting methods.
 Since every metal shrinks when it gets cooler, it is necessary to consider this while making the patterns for casting.
 Many foundry tooling design features, such as fillets and drafts techniques, achieve perfect patterns.
-Besides, there are other integral parts to consider to get the perfect castings.
+Besides, other integral parts are needed to get the ideal castings.

 Undoubtedly quality pattern-making requires deep knowledge and experience in manufacturing castings.
-Therefore, Dawang Casting ensures its engineering team got a wealth of knowledge in metal casting to promise the quality of the products.
+Therefore, Dawang Casting ensures its engineering team got a wealth of metal casting expertise to promise the products’ quality.

 - Casting Method: The casting method is the first and most crucial factor in every casting step.
-Die casting, and centrifugal casting requires cheaper tooling than sand and investment casting.
+Die casting and centrifugal casting require cheaper tooling than sand and investment casting.
 On the other hand, large production volumes require expensive fabricating tooling.

 - Part geometry: Part geometry highly influences the complexity of the design.
 Simplified casting with no internal shape will cost lower.
 Detailed geometry with multiple inner shapes will cost relatively higher.